-Applicants are responsible for ensuring that the following documentation is received by the Department of Statistical Sciences Graduate Office by the application deadline:
+Applicants are responsible for ensuring that the following documentation is received by the MFI Program Office by the application deadline:

 - A letter of intent or personal statement (limited to 500 words) explaining their interest in financial insurance and objectives for the program.
-Applicants should also explain how their background is appropriate AND
+Applicants should also explain how their background is appropriate.

 - Electronic copies of transcripts are required at the time of application.
 If you are successful at gaining admissions, only then will we require official copies to be mailed to the department.

 - Three letters of recommendation, to be submitted electronically by your referees through the online application system.

 - Official copies of your English proficiency scores.
 Unofficial copies may be included with your application while waiting for the official ones to arrive.